-In a more recent study, Dr. Maslach has found out that the best way to heal burnout is human connection.
+In a recent study, Dr. Maslach argued that human connection is the best way to heal burnout.
 To put it in her words:

-That social network, that each of you have each other’s back, that they’re there for you and you’re there for them, that’s like money in the bank.
+That social network, that each of you has each other’s back, that they’re there for you and you’re there for them, that’s like money in the bank.
 That’s a precious, precious resource.

 So look out for mentors and professionals who can support you in your career and shine a bit of light on the problems that you’re currently facing.
-Find them in your company or in industry-specific organizations, like the Project Management Institute (PMI®), that organize open platforms and events for people to come together, interact, and exchange ideas.
+Find them in your company or industry-specific organizations, like the Project Management Institute (PMI®), that organize open platforms and events for people to come together, interact, and exchange ideas.

 You could also bond with people outside work by joining different hobby classes, volunteering, or attending local meetups.
-If you’re still uncomfortable with meeting new people, then resort to your family’s support.
+If you’re still uncomfortable meeting new people, resort to your family’s support.
 After all, they’re the ones who know you for better or worse.
 The whole idea is to share your feelings and create meaningful, positive relationships, which reduce the isolation that often comes with job burnout.

 Looking at the glass half full

 Burnout might feel like an inescapable burden at first.
-The chances are that you’re still going to experience it at one point in your career, if not several times, especially if you’re a leader or a successful professional in tech.
+The chances are that you’ll still experience it at one point in your career, if not several times, especially if you’re a leader or a successful professional in tech.
 Maybe you’ve even considered what it takes to be a project manager, but you were too burnt out before.

-In addition to the strategies we’ve laid out so far, understand the silver lining behind job burnout.
+In addition to the strategies we’ve laid out, understand the silver lining behind job burnout.
 This might be the perfect chance to reassess your goals, dreams, and values.
 To test a few assumptions that you took for granted.